mapbox/mapbox-gl-draw/src/modes/README.md

 // This is the only required function for a mode.
 // It decides which features currently in Draw's data store will be rendered on the map.
-// All features passed to `display` will be rendered, so you can pass mutliple display features per internal feature.
+// All features passed to `display` will be rendered, so you can pass multiple display features per internal feature.
 // See `styling-draw` in `API.md` for advice on making display features LotsOfPointsMode.toDisplayFeatures = function(state, geojson, display) {
   display(geojson);